jasonjson/jasonjson.github.io/_posts/2015-10-21-interval-minimum-number.markdown

 ---
 layout: post
-title: Interval Minimum Number
+title: 205 - Interval Minimum Number
 date: 2015-10-21 13:31:18.000000000 -04:00
 tags:
-- Leetcode
+- Lintcode
 categories:
 - Array
 author: Jason
 ---
-<p><strong><em>Given an integer array (index from 0 to n-1, where n is the size of this array), and an query list.
+**Given an integer array (index from 0 to n-1, where n is the size of this array), and an query list.
 Each query has two integers [start, end].
-For each query, calculate the minimum number between index start and end in the given array, return the result list.</em></strong></p>
+For each query, calculate the minimum number between index start and end in the given array, return the result list.**

 ``` java